tartansandal/dotfiles/vim/cheatsheet.md

 ## TextObjects

-Two caracter sequences: <prefix><suffix>
+Two character sequences: <prefix><suffix>

-The prefix "a" selects "around" an object, *including* its delimiters The prefix "i" selects "inside" object, *excluding* its delimiters
+The prefix "a" selects "around" an object, _including_ its delimiters The prefix "i" selects "inside" object, _excluding_ its delimiters

 There are various suffixes: